sphis-sinco/survival_sandbox/README.md

 ## Credits

-You do or did know there's a person making this or made this right?
+You do or did know there's people making this or made this right?
 Not some robot prompted to do every single part of it.
 Especally the pixel art.
 (At the time of writing this.)
 They're not good at that.

 ### Sphis